Medication Refills and Questions

 Routine Refills

-- Your pharmacy should send us a request and we will act on that request within one business day unless the request is for a refill of a controlled substance in which case we will need to have a brief conversation before I can approve a refill.
+- If the request is for a controlled substance, we will need to have a brief conversation before I can approve a refill.

 Urgent Refills